ruturaj0626/ruturaj0626/README.md

 # Hi there, I'm Ruturaj! 👋

-I'm a data science enthusiast from Pune, with a passion for turning data into insights.
-Here's a quick snapshot of what I bring to the table:
+I'm a data science enthusiast based in Pune, with a love for finding patterns and insights hidden in data.
+If you're looking for someone with a mix of technical expertise and team spirit, you've come to the right place!
+Here's a quick look at what I bring to the table:

-- 🎓 Currently pursuing a Master Certification in Data Science, AIML & AWS.
+- 🎓 Completed a Master Certification in Data Science, AIML & AWS.
 - 📚 Background in Data Science & Mechanical Engineering.
-- 🏆 Certified in Data Science, Computer Vision, AI, NLP, and more.
-- 💼 Skills include data analysis, deep learning, machine learning, data visualization, web scraping, and more.
+- 💻 Proficient in **Python** (OOPs, Numpy, Pandas, Matplotlib, Seaborn, Scikit-learn), **SQL** (Intermediate), and **Bash Scripting**.
+- 📊 Solid understanding of **Linear Algebra**, **Calculus**, **Statistics**, and **Probability**—core building blocks for data science.
+- 🤖 Hands-on with **Machine Learning** techniques like Linear/Logistic Regression, Decision Trees, Naive Bayes, and Support Vector Machines.
+- 🛠️ Experienced with **Git**, **MLops basics**, and **version control**.
-- 🌐 Comfortable with tools like TensorFlow, Keras, OpenCV, and Git.
+- 🌐 Adept with **TensorFlow**, **Keras**, **OpenCV**, and more.
-- 🚀 Always open to exciting data science projects and collaborations.
+- 🚀 Open to cool data science projects, especially in **data visualization**, **ML**, and **web scraping**.
+- ✨ Strong communicator with experience collaborating across teams to create impactful data-driven solutions.

-**Check out my [Data Science Portfolio](https://github.com/ruturaj0626/Data-Science-Portfolio) for a closer look at my work!**
+Check out my [Data Science Portfolio](https://github.com/ruturaj0626/Data-Science-Portfolio) for a closer look at my projects!

-Let's connect and create some data magic together! ☕
+Let's connect and work on something exciting together! ☕

-Thanks for visiting my GitHub!
+Thanks for stopping by!

-📫 Reach me at:
+📫 Feel free to reach out:

 <p>
   <a href="mailto:ruturaj26201@gmail.com" style="margin-right: 10px;">